MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/queries.md

 The `.show` `queries` command returns a list of queries for which the user invoking the command has access to see:

+* Cluster admins can see all queries.
-* A [Database admin or a Database monitor](../management/access-control/role-based-authorization.md) can see any query that was invoked on a database on which the're assigned that role.
+* Database admins can see any query that was invoked on a database they have admin access on.
 * Other users can only see queries that were invoked by them.

 **Syntax**